-- Faculty members with the M.D. degree should have completed residency training to board eligibility, if appropriate.
-Departments may, but are not mandated by this document, require board certification - Faculty members with the Ph.D. or other terminal degree will be expected to have completed postdoctoral training or equivalent experience, if appropriate to their area of specialization at the time of training. - Others should be eligible for professional certification/licensure in their fields, if applicable
+- Faculty members with the M.D. degree should have completed residency training to board eligibility, if appropriate. - Faculty members with a Ph.D. or other terminal degree will be expected to have completed postdoctoral training or equivalent experience, if appropriate to their area of specialization at the time of training. - Others should be eligible for professional certification/licensure in their fields, if applicable